 NYC Computational Cryo-EM Workshop, New York, NY, August 8-9, 2019.

 The results of the project were presented in peer reviewed journals as well as in numerous professional conferences, workshops and seminars.
-Among them are the 3D EM Gordon Research Conferences (GRC) in 2012, 2017, and 2019, each including a presentation by Amit Singer.
-We would like to thank Professor Joachim Frank for many useful discussions over the years, for providing them with data sets for testing their algorithms, and for co-organizing the stimulating mini-symposiums on computational methods for three-dimensional microscopy reconstruction at nearby Columbia University in the early years of the project.
+Among them are the 3D EM Gordon Research Conferences (GRC) in 2012, 2017, and 2019, each including an oral presentation by Amit Singer.
+We would like to thank Professor Joachim Frank for many useful discussions, for providing them with data sets for testing their algorithms, and for co-organizing the stimulating mini-symposiums on computational methods for three-dimensional microscopy reconstruction at nearby Columbia University in the early years of the project.